Joint and individual variation explained (JIVE) for integrated analysis of multiple data types

+We further examine the individual genes and miRNAs that contribute the most to the first two joint components.
+The POSTN gene, which has the largest loading among genes in the first joint component, encodes the protein Periostine.
+Over-expression of Periostine is frequently reported in cancerous tumor cells and is suspected to facilitate cell motility (the ability of a cancer cell to migrate quickly and spontaneously) \citepp{Gillan}.
+In GBM, the downregulation of POSTN expression by mir-219 has recently been linked to differences in survival and time to disease progression \citepp{Zinn}.
+Interestingly, the miRNA mir-124a has the largest loading in both components, and a recent study suggests that this miRNA may also play an important role in GBM cell motility \citepp{Fowler}.

-\section{Summary and Discussion}
+\section{Summary and discussion}

-TCGA and similar projects are providing researchers with access to an increasing number of multi-block datasets.
-However, there are relatively few general statistical methods for the analysis of such integrated datasets.
-The unique features of JIVE provide a powerful new approach to analyzing multi-block data.
-JIVE finds both the coordinated activities of multiple datatypes, as well as those features unique to a particular datatype.
-We demonstrate how accounting for joint structure can lead to better estimation of individual structure, and vice-versa.
+TCGA and similar projects are providing researchers with access to an increasing number of data sets that consist of multiple high-dimensional data types.
+However, there are relatively few general statistical methods for the analysis of such integrated data sets, and the unique features of JIVE provide a powerful new approach.
+JIVE finds both the coordinated activities of multiple data types, as well as those features unique to a particular data type.
+We demonstrate how accounting for joint structure can lead to better estimation of individual structure and vice versa.